 Regional trucking is the perfect combination of local and long-distance hauling.
 Drivers will deliver within a particular region throughout the entirety of their haul.
 This is a great option for those who don’t want to travel too far from home, but also enjoy the higher pay than local delivery drivers and being on the open road.
 As of 2021, the average annual salary for a regional truck driver is about $60,969 or $29 hourly.

 A tanker driver is responsible for transporting gas or petroleum.
 These extremely flammable liquids are stored in a large tank, hence the name “tanker” driver.
 The location for the delivery varies based on the job.
 For example, drivers will deliver the haul to gas stations or commercial filling sites.
 Because this type of cargo is more hazardous than standard trucking loads, it requires more safety protocols and skills from the driver.
-As of 2021, tanker drivers earned on average $75,179 annually. `
+As of 2021, tanker drivers earned an average of $75,179 annually.

 CDL Driving Programs, Certifications, and Requirements

 A commercial driving license (CDL) is a type of driver’s license that is required to operate large, commercial vehicles in the United States.
 The type of trucking the driver will partake in will determine the type of CDL they should obtain.
 There are three types of CDL classes:

 - Class A: Required to operate any combination of vehicles with a gross combination weight rating (GVWR) of 26,001 or more pounds, provided the towed vehicle is heavier than 10,000 pounds.

 - Class B: Required to operate any single vehicle that isn’t hitched to a trailer (commercial trucks that have an attached cab and cargo area with a combined weight greater than 26,000 pounds, as well as trucks with a detached towed cargo vehicle that weighs less than 10,000 pounds).